Sudanese protesters return to streets as military consolidates post-coup grip

 The United States, some European countries and the World Bank have all suspended aid to Sudan.

-Burhan has promised to continue toward elections, as well as install a new civilian government he claims will be less hampered by internal divisions.
-Few if any civilians have proffered themselves for roles in that new government, and reporting by Reuters indicates that many positions are being filled by members of Bashir’s deposed government.
+Burhan has promised to continue toward elections, as well as install a new civilian government that he claims will be less hampered by internal divisions.
+Few if any civilians have proffered themselves for roles in the new government, and reporting by Reuters indicates that many positions are being filled by members of Bashir’s deposed government.

-Bashir is currently in jail in Khartoum, and was convicted of corruption charges.
-The military-civilian government had been arguing whether to release him to the International Criminal Court, where he is indicted on charges of genocide and crimes against humanity.
-While Burhan served under Bashir, he does not have charges outstanding against him, though analysts say has reason to be hesitant to allow Bashir to be extradited.
+Bashir was convicted of corruption charges and is currently in jail in Khartoum.
+The military-civilian government had been arguing about whether to release him to the International Criminal Court, where he is indicted on charges of genocide and crimes against humanity.
+Although Burhan served under Bashir, he does not have charges outstanding against him, though analysts say he has reason to be hesitant to allow Bashir to be extradited.

 Burhan’s coup threatens to derail a shaky transition Sudan was making from international isolation during the Bashir era, when sanctions deprived the country of access to international banking and lending institutions.
-During those years — and to this day — Sudan’s military retained control of lucrative mining and agriculture firms that account for most of Sudan’s exports.
+During those years — and to this day — Sudan’s military retained control of lucrative mining and agriculture firms that account for most of the country’s exports.

-Civilian leaders including Hamdok had been pushing for Bashir’s extradition as well as civilian takeover of military-owned companies.
+Civilian leaders including Hamdok had been pushing for Bashir’s extradition, as well as a civilian takeover of military-owned companies.

 “We are so tired of this keizan,” said Mohamed, using a word protesters coined to refer to Bashir’s inner circle, including Burhan.
 “We will do anything to get rid of them.”